Getting In The Game

 Don’t worry if you can’t remember all the steps.
 We’ll include links where applicable as we take you through The Offense and the various plays you need to make to not only get in the game, but stay in the game.

 Before you get too far in setting up your business, remember to register properly with the state.

 Corporations, SPCs, LLCs, Nonprofits and Limited Partnerships

 A corporation, SPC, LLC, nonprofit or limited partnership (LP) needs to be registered with the Secretary of State.
 Corporations need to file their bylaws and LLCs need to file their operating agreement.
 You’ll also need to supply information about your officers (if you’re a corporation) or members/managers (if you’re an LLC) and file an annual report.
 S-corps also need to file with the IRS to receive the proper federal designation to be a corporation.

-Just like in football, you need to have an agent, in this case, a registered agent.
+If you’re going to be a business pro, you need to have an agent, in this case, a registered agent.
 This is the person in Washington who will receive your official business notifications.
 It can be you, your attorney or an outside party, but the person must reside in Washington State, regardless of your location.

 Washington State requires all state businesses to have a Washington State Unified Business Identifier or UBI for short.
 Think of it as your player number; though at nine digits, one that would be long enough to wrap around your entire jersey.
-If you file through the Secretary of State’s office you will receive a UBI in two business days if you filed online and 14 days if you’ve applied by mail.
+If you file through the Secretary of State’s office, you will receive a UBI in two business days if you filed online and 14 days if you applied by mail.

-If you’re a corporation you also need a federal Employer Identification Number (EIN) if you:
+If you’re a corporation, you also need a federal Employer Identification Number (EIN) if you:

 - Started a new business.